junedsiddique/longmera/README.md

 ## Description

-<strong>longmera</strong> stands for LOngitudinal MEans from Regression
+<strong>longmera</strong> is an R package for calculating means from
-Analysis and is a package calculating means from longitudinal generalized linear models.
-As currently implemented, the package uses output from generalized linear mixed-effects models fit using the GLMMadaptive package package to calculate means and their differences based on user-specified covariate values (contrasts).
+longitudinal generalized linear models.
+As currently implemented, the package uses output from generalized linear mixed-effects models fit using the **GLMMadaptive** package or generalized estimating equation (GEE) models fit using the **geepack** package to calculate means and their differences based on user-specified covariate values (contrasts).
 Standard errors are estimated using the delta method.

 ## Installation